Author Archives: greg

 Some of the most high performance and potential people I've ever worked with as part of the PayPal TLP Program

-5 Ways to Avoid Getting Laid Off: Reverse Engineer the McKinsey 9 box Model
+5 Ways to Avoid Getting Laid Off: Reverse Engineer the McKinsey 9 box talent matrix

 A quick guide to layoff calculus